 Food and Drink in South Korea

 South Korea is known for its delicious cuisine, and there are plenty of dishes to try while you’re there.
 From Korean barbecue to kimchi, the country has a wide range of foods to explore.
-Korean Lunch cuisines are world famous, Here are some of the most popular dishes in South Korea:
+Korean Lunch cuisines are world famous, Here are some of the facts:

 - Korean Barbecue: Korean barbecue is a popular dish in South Korea.
 It consists of grilled meats, usually beef or pork, served with a variety of side dishes.